Error-Cookie/Error-Cookie/README.md

 # ErrorCookie 🍪
 Welcome to my GitHub profile!
-My name is ErrorCookie, and I am an experienced developer with a keen interest in solving complex problems and creating high-performance applications.
+My name is ErrorCookie, and I am an experienced developer with a keen interest in solving complex problems.

 ## Programming Languages
 I specialize in the following programming languages: